-Why Choose Bermuda?
+Why Choose The Bermuda Registry?

 Bermuda’s Registry has earned a solid reputation internationally for being safe and well-regulated.
 Its significant growth is a reflection of Bermuda’s status as the jurisdiction of choice for aircraft registration, with excellent credibility, high regulatory standards and professional staff.